Qerbz/progsik/README.md

 - `git push origin production`
 - Go to "CI/CD" and "pipelines" within this Gitlab repository to monitor deployment.

 This will at least take a few minutes, or up to around 10 minutes if there are several groups deploying at once.
-If the panel shows that the job is "pending", then that is because the runners are in use by different groups and you will have to wait untill they are complete before the job starts.
+If the panel shows that the job is "pending", then that is because the runners are in use by different groups, and you will have to wait until they are complete before the job starts.
 There are 10 runners in total.
 Meaning that only 10 groups can execute a job simultaneously.
 Therefore, one should only push to production when the code has already been tested locally.

 ---

 ### Development without Docker (optional)

 The following sections describe how one should run the backend and frontend code for development purposes.
-This should not be necessary if you are comfortable with using Docker in development mode.
+This should not be necessary if you are comfortable using Docker in development mode.

 #### **Backend**